MillendRoy/MillendRoy/README.md

 ### Hi there, I'm Millend 👋
-## I'm a M.S. - Ph.D. student in Operations Research at Columbia University.
+## I'm an M.S. - Ph.D. student in Operations Research at Columbia University.
 I am currently working in projects related to sustainability.
 ### Background: Ex-Microsoft Research and graduated in Electrical Engineering from IIT ISM Dhanbad and have interests in working on ML/RL related projects in general!

 - 🌱 I’m currently learning Machine Learning